nova-nguyen/Data-System-Coursework/weekly/week_05.md

 Wednesday: Explore aggregation, starting with simple aggregation of column vectors, and proceeding to variations (uniform and non-uniform) aggregating on subsets of columns in a dataframe.
 Finally, we'll extend this to group partitioning and GroupBy.

 Friday: Discuss combining tables, extending to integrating combining tables with join and merge operations.
-We will also see some operations that allow us to deal with missing data.

 ---